-Defining what human sentience and cognition consists of is difficult, trying to define what sentience and cognition is in animals is even more complex of a problem due to the differences in communication methods, physiology, and the senses between humans and animals.79 Whether it is possible to communicate with an animal at all, much less at the level that would allow a test to be given, has been a debated in the animal protection movement in since the publication of an article in the animal anti-cruelty magazine Our Dumb Animals by Harriet Beecher Stowe in February 1869 titled "The Rights of Dumb Animals" which argued that animals needed others to protect their rights and wellbeing due to their inability to speak or write.
-80 The publication of Stowe's article drew an anonymous editorial response in the next month's publication that held that while animals could not communicate as humans do there could be ways that animals and humans could convey ideas to humans if the definition of what communication entailed was broadened.
-81 Bonobos and chimpanzees can be taught forms of sign and symbol based language to communicate, however not all animals can communicate in such a fashion.82 Researchers have sought to bridge the communication gap between a wide variety of animals and humans using electronic communication aids such as joysticks that would allow animals to convey their thoughts through the use of specialized software83 and through programs inspired by Dragon's speech dictation tools that would translate vocalizations into understandable language.84
+Defining what human sentience and cognition consists of is difficult, and trying to define what sentience and cognition is in animals is an even more complex problem due to the differences in communication methods, physiology, and the senses between humans and animals.
+Whether it is possible to communicate with an animal at all, much less at the level that would allow a test to be given, has been a debated in the animal protection movement since the publication of an article in the animal anti-cruelty magazine Our Dumb Animals by Harriet Beecher Stowe in February 1869 titled "The Rights of Dumb Animals," which argued that animals needed others to protect their rights and wellbeing due to their inability to speak or write.
+On The publication of Stowe's article drew an anonymous editorial response in the next month's publication that posited that while animals could not communicate as humans do, there could be ways that animals and humans could convey ideas to humans if the definition of what communication entailed was broadened.
+Bonobos and chimpanzees can be taught forms of sign and symbol based language to communicate, however not all animals can communicate in such